 Conclusion

 Choosing the right pair of hiking footwear is the single most important choice you have to make before hitting the trails.
-Whether you are planning an epic long-distance hike, or just hitting the local trail system, you need to have footwear that is right for the job.
+Whether you are planning an epic long-distance hike or just hitting your local trail system, you need to have footwear that is right for the job.
 Trail runners and hiking shoes might cut it, but for the ultimate in comfort and support you want a great pair of hiking boots.
-We hiked for miles and miles to check out some of the many models available so you don't have to, ensuring that no matter what kind of hike you want to get out on, that we can recommend a pair that will work for you.
+We hiked for miles and miles to check out some of the many models available so you don't have to, ensuring that no matter what kind of hike you want to get out on, we can recommend a pair that will work for you.

 If you're seeking hiking socks to compliment your boots, we've got your feet covered.
 When your day on the trail is done and you're looking to slip into something more comfortable, check out our advice on cozy slippers.
 Happy trails!